How to Choose the Best Hardwood Floor

 Should I buy prefinished or unfinished hardwood floor?

 Prefinished hardwood floors come from the factory already stained and sealed, for a no-fuss, no-muss installation.
 (FYI: All our products come this way.)
 Prefinished wood floors are warranted to last longer than site-finished floors — 25 years or more for residential use, versus 3 to 5 years for unfinished hardwood flooring.
 This is because factory applied urethane finishes are much tougher and longer lasting than site-applied finishes.
 If you like the look of site-finished wood flooring, you can always choose a prefinished product with a square end and edge.

 Can I refinish my hardwood floors?

 Yes!
-Solid hardwood styles can be sanded and refinished several times throughout the floor’s lifetime, if you so choose.
-You probably won’t find it necessary, though, since we design ours to provide beauty that lasts a lifetime.
+Solid hardwood floors can be sanded and refinished several times throughout the floor’s lifetime, if you so choose.
+You probably won’t find it necessary, though, since we design our wood floors to provide beauty that lasts a lifetime.

 Can I install my own hardwood floor?